 How Do I Prepare for a Colonoscopy?

-Before the procedure, you’ll need to do a bowel prep, which removes all traces of feces from your colon.
+To prepare for a colonoscopy, you’ll need to do a bowel prep before the procedure, which removes all traces of feces from your colon.
 A bowel prep typically requires medication changes or adjustments.
 Your doctor may adjust your medications up to seven days before your colonoscopy.
 Topping the list are blood thinners, including:

 - You’ll also need to stop taking: